• Skip to primary navigation

 apple preserved in lemon juice

-How can you stop food rotting?
+How can you stop food from rotting?

 As well as refrigeration, you can freeze, can or pickle foods to preserve them.